 Once the cables linking wind turbines to the substations are laid, engineers will work to enable the first turbines to receive power from the National Grid in a process known as ‘energisation’.
 Energisation allows engineers to test internal systems in the wind turbines before being able to safely generate first power and export to the Grid.

-The massive 42km long export cable, made of copper and heavily armoured with steel wires and polyethylene to protect the copper, weighs 3,500 tons.
+The massive 42km long export cable is made of copper.
+That and heavily armoured with steel wires and polyethylene to protect the copper.
+This massive cable weighs 3,500 tons.
 This weight is the same as eight fully loaded jumbo jets.
-The protected copper will transmit electricity from the 30-turbine wind farm to the mainland to meet the equivalent electricity demand of over 100,000 homes annually.
-Also encased in the cable are 48 optical fibres transmitting signals to control the wind farm.
+Cause the protected copper transmits electricity.
+So it seems as if the electricity from the 30-turbine wind farm to the mainland.
+All to meet the equivalent electricity demand.
+The demand of over 100,000 homes annually.

-The Ormonde Offshore Wind Farm is currently being built in the Irish Sea, 10km off Barrow-In-Furness.
-On completion the wind farm will comprise 30 REpower 5M wind turbines with the capacity of 150 megawatts (MW) and expected to produce around 500 gigawatt hours of electricity every year.
-This is sufficient to supply the equivalent electricity demand of more than 100,000 UK homes per year with clean power.
-The turbines will cover an area of 8.7km2 and construction commenced in May 2010 with first turbines deployed in March 2011.
+In conclusion and therefore, the Ormonde Offshore Wind Farm is currently being built in the Irish Sea.
+It’s 10km off Barrow-In-Furness.
+On completion the wind farm will comprise 30 REpower 5M wind turbines.
+Thereby combining the capacity of 150 megawatts (MW).
+Most noteworthy, all are expecting to produce around 500 gigawatt hours.
+That’s of electricity every year.
+This is equal to supply the equivalent electricity demand of more than 100,000 UK homes.
+Most interestingly and finally, the turbines cover an area of 8.7km2.